Ommoord: Local administration

-Neighbourhoods
+Neighborhoods

 Ommoord has 15 neighbourhoods: Bloemenbuurt (flower-neighbourhood), Bremmenbuurt (broom), Distelbuurt (thistle), Doornenbuurt (thorns), Grasbuurt (grass), Heidebuurt (heather), Bessenbuurt (berries), Klaverbuurt (clover), Kruidenbuurt (herbs), Middengebied-West (Middle area-West), Middengebied-Centrum (Middle area-Center), Middengebied-Oost (Middle area-East), Mossenbuurt (moss), Rozenbuurt (roses) and the Varenbuurt (fern).

 There are official names for neighborhoods in Ommoord like Machielenkamp, Willenskamp, Zwansnesse, Buitenlust, Baersmeer, Romeijnshof-Noord, Boekholt, Hoogerbrugge and Keizershof, but these names have never been in popular use.
 For streets within the high rise area, people often refer to the closest metro station.
 Those who live in a house refer to plants, if they do not mention their exact street name.

 Four avenues surround a middle area where high rise buildings (8, 14 or 20 floors) dominate the urban landscape.
 Much of Ommoord's social housing can be found in flats in this middle area, surrounded by President Wilsonweg (north side), Martin Luther Kingweg (east side), President Rooseveltweg (south side) and John Mottweg (west side).
 The two metro lines run through the centre line of this middle area.

 Many streets in the middle area of Ommoord have been named after Nobel prize winners, most of them ending in -plaats, meaning square, but often being just parking lots.
 All streets named after plants lack the 'straat' (street) in their name.
 People living in low houses in streets named after plants tend to be mostly home owners, richer than people renting flats in the central area of Ommoord.